Ada-Developers-Academy/core-unit-2/more-flask-queries/404s-and-more-queries.md

 We've been retrieving our `Book` instance with the line `Book.query.get(book_id)`.
 What does this method do when there is no matching book?

-When `Model.query.get(primary key)` doesn't find a matching record, it returns `None`!
+When `Model.query.get(primary_key)` doesn't find a matching record, it returns `None`!

 ## `GET`ting a Missing Book: Code

-For this feature, we must return to our `GET` `/<book_id>` endpoint and re-work it.
+This endpoint uses the same path as our existing parameterized route, `"/<book_id>"`, so we can re-work it to add our new behavior.

-Let's look at this example code for one strategy:
+Let's modify our endpoint code to report a not found status when trying to `GET` a book.

 ```python
 @books_bp.route("/<book_id>", methods=["GET", "PUT", "DELETE"])